 BIOL U581.
 Biochemistry I (3) (=CHEM U581) Structure and function of the major classes of biological compounds and biological membranes.
 Content includes a kinetic and equilibrium based approach to biological transport and catalysis, signaling, and an introduction to bioenergetics.
-Prerequisite: CHEM U332 or consent of instructor.
+Prerequisite: C or better in CHEM U332 or consent of instructor.